hrydgard/ppsspp-site/docs/faq.md

 It may work to install this app: [AnExplorer on Google Play](https://play.google.com/store/apps/details?id=com.tooltorule.filemanager.pro&hl=en&gl=US).
 Thanks to AMoose84 for the tip.

+## How can I set a background image?

+Settings/System/Set background image.

+This is, however, currently not available on iOS due to current lack of support for the OS image file picker.
+Instead, you can use some file manager to copy your image to PSP/SYSTEM inside the PPSSPP app folder.

 ## My app is on the PPSSPP Homebrew Store and I do not approve!

 Shoot me an e-mail (hrydgard at gmail dot com) and I'll remove it.